DefenderOfHyrule/defenderofhyrule.github.io/docs/functionality/functionality_of_modchips.md

 ### **The modchip's payload**

 The modchip, after glitching and training, will write its payload to an empty sector on the `BOOT0` partition of your Switch's internal storage.
-This payload is responsible for making your Switch boot up to the Picofly splash screen (the `No SD` splash screen with the Picofly logo) and stops the Switch from booting normally (unless `sdloader` is bypassed by holding both volume buttons and powering on the console).
+This payload is responsible for making your Switch boot up to the Picofly splash screen (the `No SD Card` splash screen with the Picofly logo) and stops the Switch from booting normally (unless `sdloader` is bypassed by holding both volume buttons and powering on the console).
 This payload is not dangerous and does not mess with any important aspect of the Switch's internal storage.